 If you’re like many people, your student loan debt can be overwhelming.
-The class of 2016 is carrying an average of $37,172 in student loans, a 6 percent increase over last year.
-Nearly 7 million borrowers in the United States are in default on their loans.
+The average Class of 2017 is carrying $39,400 in student loans.
+Nearly five million borrowers in the United States were in default on their loans in the third quarter of 2017.

 Income-driven repayment plans cap your monthly payments at a certain percentage of your discretionary income.
-Unlike standard plans, which break up the loan repayment over 120 months, income-based plans can extend payments to 20 or even 25 years, reducing the minimum monthly payment and freeing up money in your budget.
+Unlike standard plans, which break up the loan repayment over 120 months, income-based plans extend payments to 20 or even 25 years, reducing your monthly payment and freeing up money in your budget.

-While they can be really helpful for some people, it’s important to understand everything involved before you sign up.
+While these plans can be really helpful for some people, it’s important to understand all the pros and cons before you sign up.

 There are four separate income-driven repayment plans available to federal student loan borrowers: